yurnov/ansible-playbook/README.md

+# Depracation warning

+This repo and image are not maintained anymore, don't use it in production

 # Ansible Playbook Docker Image

 Executes ansible-playbook command against an externally mounted set of Ansible playbooks inspired and forked from [philm/ansible_playbook](https://github.com/philm/ansible_playbook/):